Two weeks packed with hiking, biking, paddling and friendship.

 8 nights of frontcountry camping.
 Campground facilities will vary and may include flush toilets, hot water, showers and/or laundry.

-4 nights in a hostel on Martha’s Vineyard.
+4 nights in a hostel or cabins on Martha’s Vineyard.

 Things to know